WTWalters/neural-nexus-strategies/docs/architecture/0002-component-library.md

 Breaking change policies
 Version management
 Status
 Accepted

 Version History
 v1.0 (December 2024): Initial version
 v1.1 (December 2024): Merged implementation details
 Next review: March 2025
+Notes
+This ADR should be reviewed quarterly to ensure it continues to meet project needs.

+2. Tasks:
+- [ ] Update `0002-component-library.md` with merged content
+- [ ] Remove `0002-component-libaray.md`
+- [ ] Update any references in other files
+- [ ] Review and verify changes

+## Implementation Notes
+- The merged document combines the formal ADR structure with detailed implementation guidelines
+- Added more specific guidelines for each component type
+- Enhanced testing requirements section
+- Added version history